 Making money from going viral

 Between 2014 and 2017, Bellwood sold the original illustration of the sailor to a fan for $125 and paid Twin Ravens Press to produce 100 letterpress prints of the poster.
 These were originally offered up as rewards for a Kickstarter pledge for funding a book of her Baggywrinkles maritime comic series, but they were also taken to conventions.
-At $40, they proved to be out of a lot of shoppers' price range, although they did manage to bring in an extra $480.
+At $40, they proved to be too expensive for a lot of shoppers, although they did manage to bring in an extra $480.

 During this time the poster appeared on military and naval social media pages and racked up an impressive number of reactions and comments.
 Frustratingly though, appearing on social media pages didn't contribute hugely to sales, but in 2017 an appearance on Boing Boing meant things started to take off.